Studying in the UK and Coronavirus (COVID-19)

 If you are an international student interested in UK study and need advice and support throughout this unprecedented period, please read below for the latest information.
 The wellbeing of our staff and students has always been of utmost importance, and never more so than in situations like this.

-SI-UK are closely monitoring local conditions and government advice in the UK, as well as across all our global offices.
-If you need to speak to someone, please arrange a free online consultation with SI-UK Canada today.
+SI-UK is closely monitoring local conditions and government advice in the UK, as well as across all our global offices.
+If you need to speak to someone, please reach out to our team via phone or arrange a free online consultation with SI-UK today.

 Study UK and Coronavirus Updates